compound-finance/comet/docs/README.md

 The withdraw method is used to **withdraw collateral** that is not currently supporting an open borrow.
 Withdraw is **also used to borrow the base asset** from the protocol if there is sufficient collateral for the account.
 It can also be called from an allowed manager address.
 To check an account's present ability to increase its borrow size, see the *Borrow Collateralization* function.

 The borrow collateral factors are percentages which represent the USD value of a supplied collateral that can be borrowed in the base asset.
 If the borrow collateral factor for WBTC is 85%, an account can borrow up to 85% of the USD value of its supplied WBTC in the base asset.
+Collateral factors can be fetched using the *[Get Asset Info](#get-asset-info)* function.

 If a borrowing account subsequently no longer meets the borrow collateral factor requirements, it cannot increase the size of its borrow.
 An account can restore its ability to increase its borrow by repaying the borrow or supplying more collateral.